 Team London and Thrive LDN Small Grants

-In partnership with Thrive LDN and the #iWill Fund, Team London offered grants of between £5,000 - £10,000 to community groups, small charities and voluntary sector organisations to run projects which encourage young Londoners to volunteer or take part in social action.
+In partnership with Thrive LDN and the #iWill Fund, Team London are offer grants of between £10,000- £15,000 to community groups, small charities and voluntary sector organisations to run one year projects which encourage young Londoners to volunteer or take part in social action.

-The projects will focus on any area of volunteering or social action such as sports, arts, media, environment, inter-generational, music, etc., but should also encourage good mental health and wellbeing.
-The majority of young participants will be new to volunteering and will come from groups that are disproportionately affected by mental health, such as those within the criminal justice system or young refugees or asylum seekers.
+The projects focus on any area of volunteering or social action.
+Examples of categories for these projects include sports, arts, media, or London’s environment but should also encourage good mental health and wellbeing.
+The majority of young participants will be new to volunteering and will come from groups that are disproportionately affected by mental health issues.

-The Team London and Thrive LDN Small Grants will fund projects which:
+The Team London and Thrive LDN Small Grants fund projects which: